Qredence/Agentic-Kernel/README.md

 ### Debugging Scripts

-*   `src/simple_debug.py`: A minimal Chainlit app useful for testing specific components in isolation.
-Run with `chainlit run src/simple_debug.py -w`.
-*   `src/debug_app.py`: A command-line script to quickly validate imports and basic component initialization.
-Run with `python src/debug_app.py`.
+*   `src/debug/`: Contains various scripts useful for debugging specific components in isolation.
+Explore this directory for relevant helpers.
+(Note: Specific scripts like `simple_debug.py` and `debug_app.py` mentioned previously may no longer exist or have been moved here).

 ## Contributing